-A Composite Grid or Frame is an individual arrangement of portrait images into rows and columns, usually accompanied by text labels under each portrait.
+A composite frame is an individual arrangement of portrait images into rows and columns, usually accompanied by text labels under each portrait.
 A composite grid is generated by using information in a database (index) to include portraits and place them in a particular order.
 A composite may include more than one grid/frame - for instance, to show divisions within a single organization.

 Composites are created using portrait photos and an index file.
 An index is a database text file containing information about the people in the portraits, such as their names and their membership in particular groups (eg. classroom, department) and position (eg. job titles, ranks).